 Steve VoigtBio +

-Thanks to the generous support of Vermont Agency of Agriculture, Food and Markets, the Vermont Department of Economic Development’s Vermont Training Program and the Vermont Housing and Conservation Board we are able to competitively price this service, allowing us to provide top quality advisory services at below market rates to help companies stay and grow in Vermont.
+Thanks to the generous support of the Vermont Agency of Agriculture, Food and Markets, the Vermont Department of Economic Development’s Vermont Training Program, the Vermont Housing and Conservation Board, and in part through a grant with the U.S. Small Business Administration we are able to competitively price these services, allowing us to provide top quality advisory services at below-market rates to help companies stay and grow in Vermont.